Land of Eire: A Bucket List Trip to Ireland

 The Republic of Ireland (member of the EU) is about the size of South Carolina, while Northern Ireland (part of Great Britain in the north) has the area of West Virginia.
 The Republic of Ireland uses the Euro and metric system, whereas Northern Ireland’s currency is the English Pound, and measurements are in the Imperial system.

-A visit here can involve walking around or on a hop on hop off bus.
+A visit here can involve walking around or on taking a hop on hop off bus.
 The modern new Epic Museum of Emigration offers a fascinating glimpse into the Irish emigration experience over the centuries.
-That includes the disastrous potato famine in the mid 1800’s that caused so many desperate Irish to risk an ocean passage to the Americas and Australia.
-If you know an ancestor’s name, where they came from, and about when they left, here you can pay for help in the search for your ancestors.
+That includes how the disastrous potato famine in the mid 1800’s caused so many desperate Irish to risk an ocean passage to the Americas and Australia.
+If you know an ancestor’s name, where they came from, and about when they left, you can pay for help in the search for your ancestors.

 In Northern Ireland the Giant’s Causeway, with its amazing stone columns, is the number 2 tourist attraction on the Island.